 Students are required to submit payment for tuition in full prior to the beginning of the session.
 Payment may be made online by credit card (a convenience fee will be charged), ACH/Electronic Check (no additional fees) through JayWeb or the Business Office website.
-Payment may also be made via cash (accepted at the Business Office), or check or money order, made payable to Elizabethtown College (mailed to the Business Office or delivered in person at the SCPS Elizabethtown College office).
+Payment may also be made via cash (accepted at the Business Office), or check or money order, made payable to Elizabethtown College.